 He knew everyone, and everyone greeted him in turn with genuine happiness!
 The Sunset Marquis is defined by the people that love and work for the hotel; people like Chris operate its limbs and pump blood through the organism.

 The Sunset Marquis is truly a living artifact, a home that breathes and laughs and grows with the guests that inhabit her, and it remains so because the people that love this hotel are acutely aware of her needs.
 And by her needs, I mean the needs of the guests.

 In the words of Chris Cope: “I realized [last night] how many different people and personalities visited the grounds yesterday for one reason or another.
 And it occurred to me that the personality of the hotel is often assumed from the personalities that are visiting it at that moment.
 It’s a little surreal at times, but it seems to feed off the energy of the people it’s welcoming at any given moment.
 While it was rather quiet last night, it was one of the best nights I’ve ever had there, and I think it was because of the varied people I ran into over the course of the evening.”

-Unfortunately, I could not stay into the wee hours of the morning this time; I had a dinner with an Academy award-winning writer from whom I was very interested to garner advice.
+Unfortunately, I could not stay into the wee hours of the morning this time; I had dinner with an Academy Award-winning writer from whom I was very interested to garner advice.
 However, as I stood floating two-inches off the ground by the valet, buzzing with a drink (or two) and the tingle of having seen things spectacular, someone addressed me out of the blue.

 A Fairy Tale Ending